openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Editing Recording

-Set trim points, using mouse or use keyboard to adjust advance levels
+Set trim points, using mouse or use keyboard to adjust advance levels.
+Click Play Icon to preview.

 Give the Alert a friendly display name

-Set seconds how often to play
+Set how many seconds for how often to play

 Start and Stop Times and Dates